Friday, October 5, 2012

 Do I need to buy any yellow apples since they are the least?
 Why?

 What can you tell me about what I should buy?

 If I have 3 bags, how should I sort the apples in the bags? (by color, share the weight, …..)

 Speaking of using our tools….here is one of Megan’s anchor charts for writer’s workshop.
-Here are the pieces to make your own chart if you would like one.
-Anchor Chart Pieces.
+Scroll to the bottom to snag this FREE Writer's Tool Anchor Chart.